Personal Independence Payment (PIP)

 Support if you receive DLA and are affected by PIP

-Measures are in place to support you if you currently receive DLA and are financially worse off after you have been assessed for PIP.
+Measures are in place to support you if you get DLA and are financially worse off after you have been assessed for PIP.

 There are three categories of supplementary payments for PIP.
-You can only receive a PIP supplementary payment for one category at any one time.
+You can only get a PIP supplementary payment for one category at any one time.

 If you don't qualify for PIP

-If you do not qualify for PIP after your assessment and lodge an appeal, a supplementary payment may be provided, equal to your DLA payment, until your appeal is heard and a decision is made.
-Supplementary payments will be available until March 2020.
+If you do not qualify for PIP after your assessment and lodge an appeal, a supplementary payment may be given, equal to your DLA payment, until your appeal is heard and a decision is made.

 If you receive less on PIP than DLA